c3d/make-it-quick/README.md

   only built the first time, unless you request a "deep" build)
 * Portable (tested on Linux, macOS and Windows platforms)

-You can find examples of how I use 'build' in other projects:
+You can find examples of how 'Make-It-Quick' is used in other projects:

 * [SPICE - Simple Protocol for Independent Computing Environments](https://github.com/c3d/spice)
 * [Flight recorder](https://github.com/c3d/recorder/blob/master/Makefile)